Emmanuelkimutai/alx-higher_level_programming/0x0B-python-input_output/README.md

 Write a fuction that returns the dictionary description with simple data structure for JSON serialization of an object Write a class Student that defines a student
 Write a class student that defines a student
+Write a clss student that defines student by